 Unfortunately, most Americans earn most of their income through a day job.
 Further, most Americans are not CEOs with massive equity stakes that can be used as collateral.
 However, all of us can certainly try to operate like a mini-billionaire to pay less in taxes.

-Let’s use various examples where we commoners can earn income more tax-efficiently.
+Let's use various examples where we commoners can earn income more tax-efficiently.
 You want to lower your long-term capital gains tax rate.

 1) Become A Rental Property Owner